-Once the eggs have hatched, the parents will get the chick to move around, defecate, and accept food.
-The adult parrots feed their chicks by regurgitating food that’s mashed and palatable for soft beaks.
+Once the eggs have hatched, the parents will get the chicks to move around, defecate, and accept food.
+The adult parrots feed their chicks by regurgitating food mashed and palatable for soft beaks.

-Do Parrots Care For Their Babies?
+Do Parrots Care for Their Babies?

 How Do Parrots Protect Their Young?

-Checking For Danger Before Returning To The Nest
+Checking for Danger Before Returning To The Nest

 Surveying The Area Before The Offspring

-Warning Calls From The Flock
+Warning Calls from The Flock

 How Do Parrots Raise Their Young?

 Usually, the female will stay in the nest to incubate the eggs and keep them warm.
-This allows the eggs to develop but also safeguards them against outside dangers or the elements.
+This allows the eggs to develop, safeguarding them against outside dangers or the elements.